technoon-org/technoon.org/get-involved.md

 suggestion, please give us some brief details in the [TechNoon Contact Form](/contact) and we'll get back to you.

+# How can I run a TechNoon?

+We've created a [guide for organisers](/organisers) that takes you through everything you'll need to run your own course.

 # What can Industry do to support TechNoon?

 * **Send trainees** - Encourage staff to up-skill through TechNoon -